mtulio/provider-certification-tool/docs/user.md

 ## Process <a name="process"></a>

-More detail on each step can be found in sections further below.
+More detail on each step can be found in the sections further below.

-1. Prepare OpenShift cluster to be certified
+1. Prepare the OpenShift cluster to be certified
-2. Download and install provider certification tool
+2. Download and install the provider certification tool
 3. Run provider certification tool
 4. Monitor tests
 5. Gather results